STEM Meaning & Definition

 Meaning, when you think about STEM, what does it look like?
-Is it just a mushy ball of goo that just seems to seep from one side of your brain to the other every time you hear it?
-“Ah, STEM, yes, I hear so much about it that it must be important, whatever it is…” Or, rather, is it a well-built, durable structure that has taken such solid form in your mind that it is actually propelling you towards a new hobby, a college degree, or even a future career (like these students)?
-The former probably feels more familiar for many.
+Is it a durable structure that has taken such solid form in your mind that it is actually propelling you and your students toward a new hobby, a college degree, or even a future career (like these students)?

 This also might help: